 Art in Liverpool’s aim to to be the hub for all information and critique related to Liverpool’s thriving visual arts scene.
 From finding out what’s on, to looking for jobs in the arts, to providing a comprehensive directory of local artists, the site is Liverpool’s go-to platform for all things art-related in the city.
-Art in Liverpool aims to promote, inform and celebrate the visual arts in Liverpool, by communicating arts news and listings in weekly news bulletins, as well as maintaining a large readership for the site through ever-changing and updating content, and a strong social media outreach across two platforms.
+Art in Liverpool aims to promote, inform and celebrate the visual arts in Liverpool, by communicating arts news and listings in weekly news bulletins, as well as maintaining a large readership for the site through ever-changing and updating content, and a strong social media outreach.

 For the past three years, Art in Liverpool has been steadily moving towards more editorial content, including features, interviews and reviews.
 This content is vital in achieving AiL’s aims; showcasing what’s happening in Liverpool whilst maintaining an unbiased and critically engaged standpoint.